PRESUMPSCOT WATER TRAIL

 • Full-screen version available here.

-• Please see “Choose Your Own Adventure” section below the map to find the paddle section that best fits the experience you are looking for.
+• Please see the “Choose Your Own Adventure” section below the map to find the paddle section that best fits the experience you are looking for.

-Choose Your Own Adventure:
+Choose Your Own Adventure

 • Family-Friendly sections (easy launches and take-outs and flat water):